 Let me Preface this post by saying that I am a self-proclaimed Art & History Nerd.
 I have studied a wide range of historical periods of Europe.
 Everything from the Czars of Russia, and the Habsburgs of Austria, to the Kings of England and France.
 But I am especially fond of the Italian Renaissance.

-Because my visit was in 2015, I needed to refresh my memory with a review of the history of Castello di Trebbio, before sharing a post with you about our experience there.
+My visit was in 2015, so I needed to refresh my memory with a review of the history of Castello di Trebbio, before sharing a post with you about our experience there.
 That was when I discovered something that blew my mind.
-I remembered that during our tour our Guide told us a story about a plot that had been formulated within one of the interior rooms of the castl.
+I remembered that during our tour our Guide had told us a story about a plot that had been formulated within one of the interior rooms of the castle.
 He said that it ended up very badly for the castle owner and his family.

 What I did not connect at the time, was that it was the PAZZI family!
 They were part of a huge Conspiracy to assassinate the Medici brothers in order to become the controlling Family in Florence.
 Many high-ranking people were involved even as far up as the Pope himself.
 It was a key event during that time period.
-Since I had not yet read about the Pazzi Conspiracy at the time that we visited, it did not click until now that Castello di Trebbio had been their property.
+Since I had not yet read about the Pazzi Conspiracy at the time that we visited, it did not click until now that Castello di Trebbio had been part of the Pazzi family property.

 The Castle of Trebbio boasts a glorious past: among these austere rooms, in fact, a piece of Florentine history has been completed.